 While some Summer Pre-Law Programs have embedded internships, they are generally more focused on coursework and gaining insight on the path ahead.
 Basically, many pre-law programs cater to students who are in the early stages of achieving a bachelor’s degree.
 The majority of undergraduate students that participate are thinking ahead and, as they should be, doing all that they can to be excellent candidates for law school.

-Most of the pre-law summer programs out there literally enforce this practice, by not only training participants on the ins and outs of the LSAT exam, but also how to think like a law student.
+Most of the pre-law summer programs out there literally enforce this practice, by not only training participants on the ins and outs of the LSAT exam but also how to think like a law student.
 The majority of the options out there feature lectures by law experts and field trips to sites that are significant to the history and current state of legal practice.
 Some programs offer networking as a key focus, as this is a field where knowing people is an important part of the framework of advancement.

-In terms of preparation for law school applications, many pre-law summer programs help undergraduate students build a solid foundation with the rest of their undergraduate degree.
+In terms of preparation for law school applications, many pre-law summer programs help undergraduate students build a solid foundation with the rest of their undergraduate degrees.
 This makes them stand out in the field as a prospective lawyer.
 Many of the program offerings are for target populations of prospective law students.
 For example, you will see several that are specifically designed to level the playing field and bring more lawyers of color into the courtroom.
 There are some that support Christian pre-law students, and others that call on underrepresented groups to participate.
 Several of these programs are subsidized and/ or offer scholarships to ensure financial resources do not play a role in who is able to access such opportunities.

-Pre law internships in tandem with a pre-law summer program make a lot of sense, because students can be gaining the hands-on training that supports what they are learning within the coursework that they undergo.
+Pre-law internships in tandem with a pre-law summer program make a lot of sense because students can be gaining the hands-on training that supports what they are learning within the coursework that they undergo.
 A summer undergraduate law internship can include a variety of tasks from getting coffee for a senior attorney to sitting in on trials, conducting legal research, filing and making copies, courtroom preparation, and other tasks that vary based on the intern’s experience.
 However, an internship certainly does not take the place of the comprehensive LSAT preparation and law school application knowledge that come with most of the featured programs.

 What Will Impress Law Schools More?